PolyCatDev/pyScraper/README.md

 # What is this?
 This is PolyCat's firts ever proper project.
-It's a simple HTML web scraper made in Python.
+It's a simple HTML web scraper made in Python that I built for learning purposes.

 # System Dependencies
 1. python-tkinter